Intercultural Communication 4219-AL007

 Learning outcomes

-Upon completion of the course, students will possess:
+Upon completing the course students will have:

-Knowledge that will enable them to:
+Knowledge that will allow them to:

 Skills that will allow them to:

-Competencies that will enable them to:
+Competences that will allow them to:

-• Develop interpersonal skills that contribute to satisfying professional relationships
+• develop interpersonal skills that contribute to satisfying professional relationships

 Assessment criteria